Recovering Europe, strong Brazil lift Carrefour sales

 Carrefour, which makes 73 percent of its sales in Europe, has suffered from a reliance on the hypermarket format it pioneered as customers shift to more local and online shopping.

-Those trends have caused big problems for British supermarkets, in particular market leader Tesco (TSCO.L).
+Those trends have caused big problems for British supermarkets, in particular market leader Tesco.

 In response, Carrefour Chief Executive Georges Plassat has cut costs and prices, freshened up stores and given greater autonomy to store managers, starting in France.